entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The anterolateral ascending laminae of the parasphenoid are known in *Macropoma* and *Latimeria* (Forey, 1998).
+> - Clement *et al.* (2024): "The anterolateral ascending laminae of the parasphenoid are known in *Macropoma* and *Latimeria* (Forey, 1998).
 They also have been referred to as the "prominent lateral wing" (Forey, 1998)."

 > - The coding of *Qujingodus* is 0.